amireh/quizard/README.md

 # Quizard

-An in-house tool for use by developers for Canvas, the LMS by Instructure.
+An in-house tool for use by quiz developers for Canvas, the LMS by Instructure.
 Quizard provides automation for certain tasks that would otherwise require a large effort to do by hand, like taking a quiz by a thousand students.

 ## License